Leadership Team Bios

 Buterbaugh is a member of the American Institute of Certified Public Accountants, the Greater Washington Society of Accountants and the Pennsylvania Institute of Certified Public Accountants.

 Buterbaugh holds a Bachelor of Science in Business Administration from Shippensburg University, and became a Certified Public Accountant in 1986.
 He lives in Virginia with his wife and son, and enjoys hunting and fishing.

-Kate joined CCSSO in September of 2010 as the Director of Communications.
-In this role she is responsible for developing and implementing the Council's strategic communications plan.
-She and her team manage internal and external communications efforts for the Council.
-Her team also works closely with the communications directors in each state education agency to provide resources and support to them as they communicate throughout their states about education reform efforts.
+Melissa joined CCSSO in May of 2014 as the Director of Communications.
+In this role, she is responsible for developing and implementing the Council's strategic communications plan.
+She manages internal and external communications efforts for the Council.
+She also works closely with the communications directors in each state education agency to provide resources and support to them as they communicate throughout their states about education reform efforts.

 Melissa Johnston joined the Council of Chief State School Officers in 2003 and assumed her current role as Deputy Executive Director in January 2013.
 Johnston oversees the implementation of the Council's strategic plan and the direction and leadership of the following programmatic initiative areas: Education Workforce; Education Data and Information Systems; the Innovation Lab Network; Standards, Assessment, and Accountability.
 Additionally, she manages the Council's Information Systems and Technology, Meeting Services, and Strategic Partnerships groups.

 From March 2010-December 2012 Johnston served as Chief Operating Officer, overseeing the implementation of the Council's strategic plan.
 Prior to that position, she served as the Council's Director of Strategy and Implementation.
 Melissa began her career with CCSSO assisting chiefs and other state policymakers to develop, augment, and implement policies and programs that effectively prepare, support, and sustain education leaders.